supercollider/supercollider/README_WINDOWS.md

 After the IDE processed all project files you should be ready to work.
 Note that at the time of this writing cmake<->VS integration is not very good.
-While you can always rebuild the initial configuration from within the IDE, changes to build-type and more so target architecture (64- vs 32-bit) could cause a dirty build state.
+While you can always rebuild the initial configuration from within the IDE, changing the build configuration between Release and Debug schould be safe too.
+If changing the architecture (64- vs 32-bit) might consider a different build folder.
+In any ways you will have to regenerate build files with cmake.
 More research and work is required here.

-The original SC cmake project was designed for single configuration generators to be used with (GNU) make and siblings like mingw32-make.
+You will have to configure several user settings to work comfortably.
+The only target that can directly run after setting the 'command' in properties/debugging is 'install'.
+Executives are first built to the output folder within the target folders (target/Debug, target/Release).
+The targets that could in theory run in the targets folders are sclang, scsynth and scide.
+Atm they can only be run from the install folder because all the main binaries require dll's not available in the target folders.

-*Note*: building the target `install` (accessible in the "Solution Explorer") includes copying all dynamic link libraries to the build folder.
+*Note*: building the target `install` (accessible in the "Solution Explorer") copyies all dynamic link libraries to the install folder as well.
 This differs from the msys2/MinGW build, where building a separate target ('bundle') is required for that.

-*Note*: In order to create the distributable binary installer, build the target `installer` (NSIS has to be installed on your system and in your search path).

 Creating a distributable installer binary
 -----------------------------------------

-In order to create a distributable binary installer for your build, you just need to build the target `installer`.
-This expects the target `install`
-- and when building with msys2 also target `bundle` having completed successfully
+In order to create a binary installer for your build, you just need to build the target `installer`.
+This expects the target `install` - and when building with msys2 also target `bundle` having completed successfully before:
-before:

     cmake --build . --target installer